Permian Oil Drilling Rig Count Rises in 5 of Prior 10 Weeks

 Details

-Total U.S. Rig Count Declines: The count of rigs engaged in the exploration and production of oil and natural gas in the United States was 780 for the week ended Dec 9.
-The figure is lower than the prior week's count of 784.
-Thus, the tally increased in six of the previous nine weeks.
-The current national rig count is higher than the year-ago level of 576.
+Total U.S. Rig Count Falls: The count of rigs engaged in the exploration and production of oil and natural gas in the United States was 776 for the week ended Dec 16.
+The figure is lower thanthe prior week's count of 780.
+Thus, the tally increased in six of the prior 10 weeks.
+The current national rig count is higher than the year-ago level of 579.

-The onshore rigs in the week ended Dec 9 totaled 760, lower than the prior-week count of 763.
-In offshore resources, 18 rigs were operating, flat with the prior week's count.
+The onshore rigs in the week ended Dec 16 totaled 759, lower than the prior-week count of 760.
+In offshore resources, 15 rigs were operating, lower than the prior week’s count of 18.

-U.S. Oil Rig Count Falls: The oil rig count was 625 for the week ended Dec 9, lower than the prior-week figure of 627.
-The current number of oil rigs — far from the peak of 1,609 attained in October 2014 — is up from the year-ago figure of 471.
+U.S. Oil Rig Count Declines: The oil rig count was 620 for the week ended Dec 16, lower than the prior-week figure of 625.
+The current number of oil rigs — far from the peak of 1,609 attained in October 2014 — is, however, up from the year-ago figure of 475.

-U.S. Natural Gas Rig Count Declines: Natural gas rig count of 153 was lower than the prior-week figure of 155.
-The count of rigs exploring the commodity is higher than the prior-year week’s tally of 105.
-Per the latest report, the number of natural gas-directed rigs is 90.5% lower than the all-time high of 1,606 recorded in 2008.
+U.S. Natural Gas Rig Count Rises: Natural gas rig count of 154 was higher than the prior-week figure of 153.
+The count of rigs exploring the commodity is higher than the prior-year week’s tally of 104.
+Per the latest report, the number of natural gas-directed rigs is 90.4% lower than the all-time high of 1,606 recorded in 2008.

-Rig Count by Type: The number of vertical drilling rigs totaled 26 units, higher than the prior-week count of 25.
-The horizontal/directional rig count (encompassing new drilling technology with the ability to drill and extract gas from dense rock formations, also known as shale formations) of 754 is lower than the prior-week level of 759.
+Rig Count by Type: The number of vertical drilling rigs totaled 26 units, in line with the prior-week count.
+The horizontal/directional rig count (encompassing new drilling technology with the ability to drill and extract gas from dense rock formations, also known as shale formations) of 750 is lower than the prior-week level of 754.

-Gulf of Mexico (GoM) Rig Count Rises: GoM rig count was 18 units, all oil-directed.
-The count was higher than the prior-week number of 17.
+Gulf of Mexico (GoM) Rig Count Declines: GoM rig count was 15 units, all oil-directed.
+The count was lower than the prior-week number of 18.

 Rig Count in the Most Prolific Basin

-Permian — the most prolific basin in the United States — recorded a weekly oil rig tally of 346, in line with the prior week count.
+Permian — the most prolific basin in the United States — recorded a weekly oil rig tally of 347, higher than the prior week's count of 346.
 The tally increased in five of the prior 10 weeks.

 Outlook